One of the important changes that has occurred over the last 5-10 years is that open source databases such as Postgres have become remarkably mature.

 You may have hosting costs, but, generally, this is money well spent.

 If you have a relational model, and you chose Postgres, then your chances of migrating away from Postgres because of feature limits are also fairly slim.
-The only reason that you might make a switch is because you want a different model entirely, such as a Key Value store, like DynamoDB; or a Document Store like Mongo.
+The only reason that you might make a switch is because you want a different model entirely, such as a NoSQL database such as DynamoDB.

 In general, if you have decided to build your app on a relational model, and you chose Postgresql, then the next question is: why work at arms length?

-JPA is designed to keep you 'e' the database.
-With JPA, you define your model using Java classes (generally).
+JPA is designed to let you describe and interact with the DB purely from Java.
+With JPA, you generally define your model using Java classes.
 This database-neutral model of access does bring with it some important costs, in terms of how you express queries and other database operations.

 JPA is the new COBOL.
 I am not making this stuff up.
 Look at the trend:

-The modern way to handle database access, IMHO, is to:
+The best way to handle database access from Java is to: